ludwig-ai/ludwig-docs/src/docs/user_guide.md

 ```

 All parameters are the same of [predict](#predict) and the behavior is the same.
-The only difference isthat `test` requires the dataset to contain also columns with the same name of output features.
+The only difference isthat `evaluate` requires the dataset to contain also
+columns with the same name of output features.
-This is needed because `test` compares the predictions produced by the model with the ground truth and will save all those statistics in a `test_statistics.json` file in the result directory.
+This is needed because `test` compares the predictions produced by the model
+with the ground truth and will save all those statistics in a
+`test_statistics.json` file in the result directory.

-Note that the data must contain columns for each output feature with ground truth output values in order to compute the performance statistics.
+Note that the data must contain columns for each output feature with ground
+truth output values in order to compute the performance statistics.
-If you receive an error regarding a missing output feature column in your data, it means that the data does not contain the columns for each output feature to use as ground truth.
+If you receive an error regarding a missing output feature column in your data,
+it means that the data does not contain the columns for each output feature to use as ground truth.

 Example:
 ```